HoaxParagon/primality_experiments/README.md

 Could be better, the algorithm is very slow.
 Unsure of time complexity, linear perhaps?
 Would likely be faster if I didn't print every prime to console but I'm not printing
    inside the for loop, only when the function returns

+### Skipping even numbers test:
+again, tested on ints up to 100,000
+checking for evens bytewise was a poor
+idea, ended up in execution times upwards of 210 seconds
+changed it to skip sending even numbers and changed
+the function to not check if the value is divisible by
+even numbers
+This reduced the execution time from 210 to about 33 seconds